mkostrun/UBASIC-PLUS/README.md

 return;
 ```

-### 2nd example by David Mitchell for his 'uBasic with strings'
+### Demo 2 - based on an example by David Mitchell for his 'uBasic with strings'
 ```
 println 'start of test 2';
 a$= 'abcdefghi';